Updated May 8, 2023.

-Over the last two years, we’ve heard time and time again about the significant toll the pandemic has had on adult mental health, amid business closures, high unemployment rates, and new work from home routines.
-While the emphasis has been on adults, however, they aren’t the only ones who’ve been affected.
+Over the past few years, we’ve heard time and time again about the significant toll the pandemic has had on adult mental health.
+However, they aren’t the only ones who’ve been affected.
 According to a recent CDC survey, one in three high school students experienced poor mental health during the pandemic, while over 44% of high school students reported experiencing “persistent feelings of sadness and hopelessness” in 2021, up from 36% in 2019.
 Additionally, nearly 20% said they considered suicide and 9% said they had attempted suicide in the past year.

 But this isn’t the first time teen mental health has declined.
 Even prior to the pandemic, rates of anxiety and depression were on the rise among teens and adolescents, while suicide rates jumped over 57% between 2007 and 2018.
 And between the challenges faced by teens prior to the pandemic and during, the U.S. Surgeon General has warned that teens are facing a “devastating” mental health crisis.